-Upstate New York, my ancestral homeland*.
-Though I have special place for all American craft gin, I do hold a special place in my heart for gins from the agricultural farmlands and vast wine countries of upstate.
+Though I have special place for all American craft gin, I do hold a special place in my heart for gins from the agricultural farmlands and vast wine countries of upstate New York where I grew up.
 Myers Farm hails from Finger Lakes Wine Country, only a little up the road from another Gin is In favorite, Finger Lakes Distilling’s Seneca Drums.
 Though both hail from the contemporary gin tradition, Myers Farm Gin stands on its own as a great example of modern gin distilling and grain-to-glass philosophy.

 Very contemporary on the nose, quite sweet.
-Clove, cinnamon, lavender.
+Myers Farm Gin brings clove, cinnamon, lavender.
 A complex but inviting bouquet of contemporary aromas.
 A hint of citrus as well.

 I found this to be one of my favorite contemporary styled gins I’ve had in quite some while.
 Well balanced with a complex taste, but one that works successfully in an array of cocktails.
 If you’re looking for well made contemporary gin that has a challenging taste, that has florals but doesn’t end on the same note, I think you’ll find Myers Farm a worthy addition to your bar.